JRCSTU/wltp/README.rst

 6. Repeat this cycle for other bugs/enhancements.
 7. When you are finished, push the changes upstream to *github* and make a *merge_request*.
-   You can check whether your merge-request indeed passed the tests by checking its build-status |build-status| on the integration-server's site (TravisCI).
+   You can check whether your merge-request indeed passed the tests by checking its build-status |travis-status| on the integration-server's site (TravisCI).

    ..
 Hint:: Skim through the small IPython developer's documentantion on the matter:
         `The perfect pull request <https://github.com/ipython/ipython/wiki/Dev:-The-perfect-pull-request>`_